Chapter 1 : Take A Chance On Me

-“Right, then,” she says, flicking another strand of hair over her shoulder.
+“Right, then,” she says, flicking another corkscrew of hair over her shoulder.
 It is tied back in a ponytail, but it’s just so damn long.
 “What was I saying?”
 She knew very well what.
 “Anyway, Rose writes that....”

-Off she goes, summarising the main points of Rose’s usual short letter and making it sound ten times as long, drawing out each detail as though it was the most important thing in the world to discuss.
+Off she goes, summarizing the main points of Rose’s usual short letter and making it sound ten times as long, drawing out each detail as though it was the most important thing in the world to discuss.
 And yes, while I may regard Rose as more of a sister than my own sister, I do have my limits when it comes to these public recitations of her letters.

 Focus on your drink, Albus.
 Eventually, she’ll stop and we can have some nice conversation again.
 Nice word, “nice”.
 It’s so easy to use in any situation to describe anything at all.
 What could I use it with now, hmm?
 This drink is nice.
 The weather outside is nice.
 Vinny has a nice–